Mitigating the Impact of Outlier Channels for Language Model Quantization with Activation Regularization: Mitigating Outlier Channels with Activation Regularization

 In our initial experiments we found that QAT on a layer's input is sufficient to train a W16A4 model that matches the performance of a W16A16.
 However, since we do not perform QAT for the weights, efficient deployment requires post-training weight quantization to 4 bits.
 While existing work has shown that weight-only PTQ to 4 bits (i.e., W16A16 $\to$ W4A16) can be done almost losslessly \citep{frantar-gptq,shao2023omniquant}, we observed this to not be the case with QAT models, with W16A4 $\to$ W4A4 resulting in nontrivial perplexity degradations.
 This is due to the fact that a model can essentially ``migrate'' the outlier channels to the corresponding rows of the weight matrix, which makes per-column weight PTQ more difficult (as shown in \cref{fig:one}(b), bottom).

 One approach to mitigating these \emph{outlier weights} would be to directly regularize the weights via QAT or some other approach (e.g., $\ell_\infty$-norm regularization).
 However, we found these direct regularization approaches to result in much worse performance and/or unstable training.
 We thus adopt a more indirect regularization strategy, exploiting the fact that high input channel weights typically lead to a layer's \emph{outputs} having outliers, i.e., the output distribution is heavy-tailed (see \cref{fig:one}).
-Our approach thus regularizes the output distribution's {kurtosis}. which measures how heavy-tailed a distribution is.
-An estimate of the kurtosis of a set of values $\mathbf{x} \in \reals^d$ is given by, $ \operatorname{Kurtosis}(\mathbf{d}) = \frac{\sum_i^k(\mathbf{x}_i-\mu)^4}{\sigma^4 + \epsilon}, $ where $\mu$ and $\sigma$ are respectively the empirical mean and standard deviation of $\mathbf{x}$, and $\epsilon$ is a small term for numerical stability.
+Our approach thus regularizes the output distribution's {kurtosis}, which intuitively measures how heavy-tailed a distribution is.
+An estimate of the kurtosis of a set of values $\mathbf{x} \in \reals^d$ is given by

+where $\mu$ and $\sigma$ are respectively the empirical mean and standard deviation of $\mathbf{x}$, and $\epsilon$ is a small term for numerical stability.
 We multiply the sum of the kurtosis estimates for each token with hyperparameter $\lambda$, and add the result to the cross-entropy loss.
 While prior work has shown the benefits of regularizing the kurtosis of a layer's activation distribution to be close to that of a uniform distribution \citep{chmiel2020robust}, regularizing the output distribution's kurtosis to make it less heavy-tailed has not been explored before to our knowledge.